Alessandro-Cavaliere/FVAB_EmotionGait/README.md

 ```
 pip install -r requirements.txt
 ```
-Then simply run the python reference file for model training:
+Then simply run the python reference file for model training and follow the instructions given in the console:
 ```
 python test_validation_model.py
+or
+test_validation_model.py --file /path/to/your/file.xlsx
 ```

 Once this is done, the `.h5` file of the model just trained by the configuration in the file described above will be displayed.

-Instead, to test the newly trained model, upload videos or people walking inside the root directory (as for training) with name :" videosTest"
+Instead, to test the newly trained model, upload videos or people walking inside the root directory (as for training) with name :" videosTest "

 Run the command to install the dependencies if you haven't already:
 ```